-The only Argentinian-inspired eatery with influences from Spain, Italy, and France on the River Walk, the restaurant Dorrego’s highlights a Flamenco guitarist Wednesday through Saturday.
-The empanadas de Carne, flaky pastry fill with braised beef, green olives, carrots, and caramelized onions, is a perfect starter.
-I like the Pescado del dia, the market fish of the day.
+The only Argentinian-inspired eatery with influences from Spain, Italy, and France on the River Walk, the restaurant Dorrego’s highlights a Latin guitarist Tuesday through Saturday.
+The empanadas de carne, flaky pastries filled with braised beef, green olives, carrots, and caramelized onions, are a perfect starter.
+I like the pescado del dia, the market fish of the day.
 Don’t forget to save room for fresh seasonal berries with lemon curd and white chocolate ice cream.
-I can always find an Argentinian Malbec on the wine list here.
+I can always find an Argentinian malbec on the wine list here.

-Bold flavors, spectacular River Walk views, and a modern menu of Texas regional Mexican cuisine are Acenar, located just steps away from the Hotel Valencia on E Houston Street.
+Bold flavors, spectacular River Walk views, and a modern menu of Texas regional Mexican cuisine can be found at Acenar, located just steps away from the Hotel Valencia on E Houston Street.
 The margaritas are killer!
-I love the Jicama Shrimp Tacos and the Poquito de Todo for two with skewered shrimp, carnitas, grilled marinated beef, spicy sausage, charbroiled chicken served with chiles, grilled green onions, charro beans, guacamole, and pico de gallo.
+I love the grilled shrimp tacos and the poquito de todo for two with skewered shrimp, carnitas, grilled marinated beef, spicy sausage, and charbroiled chicken served with chiles, grilled green onions, charro beans, guacamole, and pico de gallo.
 Enchiladas de Mole is the real thing.
 Save room for caramel flan or pastel de tres leches/three milk cake.

 Ostra At Mokara Hotel And Spa

-Executive Chef Camron Woods oversees exceptional seafood, fresh oysters, crab, shrimp, and ceviche at Ostra, recently awarded the AAA four-diamond award.
-Enjoy a full wine list, crafted beers, and specialty tequila tastings.
-The feature is the Oyster Bar.
-Indulge in the seafood tower with east and Canadian coast oysters, chilled shrimp, snow crab claws, ceviche, and lobster tails, or fruits de mer pasta with linguine, scallops, shrimp, and mussels.
-You can get a “Not Seafood” special as well.
-Save room for the warm seasonal cobbler served a la mode.
+The executive chef oversees exceptional seafood, fresh oysters, crab, shrimp, and ceviche at Ostra, recently awarded the AAA four-diamond award.
+Enjoy a complete wine list, crafted beers, and specialty tequila tastings.
+The feature is the oyster bar.
+Indulge in the seafood tower with east and Canadian coast oysters, chilled shrimp, snow crab claws, ceviche, lobster tails, or seared diver scallops with charred leeks and butternut squash puree.
+You can get a filet mignon or New York strip as well.
+Save room for the five-layer chocolate torte.

 Rebelle In The Historic St. Anthony Hotel

-The award-winning Rebelle in the historic St. Anthony Hotel is one of the finest seafood restaurants in San Antonio, led by restaurant pioneers Andrew Goodman and Stefan Bowers.
-Chef Stefan creates exquisite seafood with farm-fresh produce and unique cocktails.
-The Seafood Tower is over-the-top with steamed Maine lobster, eight-ounce king crab legs, a dozen jumbo shrimp, a dozen east coast oysters, marinated clams, and mussels.
-The oven-roasted New Zealand Rack of Lamb is tender, juicy, and unforgettably flavorful.
+The award-winning Rebelle in the historic St. Anthony Hotel is one of the finest seafood restaurants in San Antonio.
+The chef creates exquisite seafood with farm-fresh produce and unique cocktails.
+The Seafood Tower is over-the-top with one pound of king crab legs, a dozen jumbo shrimp, a dozen East Coast oysters, and additional accompaniments.
+The Moroccan spiced rack of lamb is tender, juicy, and unforgettably flavorful.

-At St. Anthony, enjoy the Gallery on the Park for breakfast with Eggs St. Anthony, and for lunch, I recommend the Grilled Shrimp Caesar Salad.
-Relax at the St. Anthony Club, with distinguished art, an upscale atmosphere, and traditional cocktails like the Texas Triangle.
+At St. Anthony, enjoy the Gallery on the Park for breakfast with St. Anthony Omelet, and for lunch, I recommend the crab cakes.
+Relax at the St. Anthony Club with distinguished art, an upscale atmosphere, and traditional cocktails like the Triple S.

 It is almost impossible to get into Boudro’s without a reservation.
-I always start with a Prickly Pear Margarita and Guacamole for Two, freshly prepared at your table with diced avocado, roasted tomato, serrano pepper, cilantro, fresh lime, and orange juices.
+I always start with a prickly pear margarita and guacamole for two, freshly prepared at your table with diced avocado, roasted tomato, serrano pepper, cilantro, fresh lime, and orange juices.
 Find the recipe using the link above.
-I love the seared scallops, Boudreaux’s shrimp and grits, blue crab tostada, coconut shrimp, house-smoked jumbo shrimp and gulf crab enchiladas.
-You must save room for the lime chess pie or vanilla bean creme Brulee.
+I love Boudreaux’s shrimp and grits, blue crab tostada, coconut shrimp, house-smoked jumbo shrimp, and Gulf crab enchiladas.
+You must save room for the lime chess pie or crème brûlée.

 Best Hotels On The Riverwalk